minhaz-18/Scalabale-blockchain-system/README.md

 # Scalabale blockchain system
+A public blockchain system that performs better than Bitcoin in terms of throughput and storage requirements.
+Although this system is primarily based on cryptocurrencies, it may also be applied to other domains such as healthcare, supply chain management, etc. by making a few minor modifications to the verification process.

+## Description

 For many years, numerous cryptocurrencies have been supported by the innovative technology known as blockchain.
 This decentralized system,